MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 - *Integration with Azure DevOps*: Azure integrates with Azure DevOps to enhance productivity and streamline development processes.

-- *IDE integration*: Azure provides IDE integration with popular development tools like Visual Studio and Visual Studio Code, which enables developers to seamlessly work with Azure services.
+- *IDE integration*: Azure provides IDE integration with popular development tools like Visual Studio and Visual Studio Code.
+This integration enables developers to seamlessly work with Azure services.

 - *Standard SDKs and libraries*: Azure provides standard SDKs and libraries for all Azure services, which enables developers to reuse code and reduce the time it takes to integrate and implement Azure services.